steveloughran/distributed-testing/articles/waiting_for_tests.md

 Why do I have to wait until the entire test run is completed for those results to appear?

 There's no fundamental reason for that to be the case.
 It's just the way that the functional tests have evolved under the unit test runners, test runners designed to run short lived unit tests of little classes, runs where stdout and stderr were captured without any expectation of structured format.
 When `<junit>` completed individual test cases, it'd save the XML DOM build in memory to an XML file under build/tests.
-After Junit itself completed, the build.xml would have a `<junitreport>` task to map XML -> HTML in a wondrous piece of XSLT.
+After Junit itself completed, the build.xml would have a `<junitreport>` task to map XML to HTML in a wondrous piece of XSLT.

 Maven surefire does exactly the same thing, except it's build reporter doesn't make it easy to stream the results to both XML files and to the console at the same time.